mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 - Why would one believe the exponential/Poisson arrival rate story?
 - Idea: stochastic population growth model
   - Chain propelled by positive resource/technology shock.
-  - If location population hits a barrier, the shock dissipates.
+  - If the population in a location hits a barrier, the positive shock instantaneously dissipates.
-  - Population splits and a fraction moves on to a new area.
+  - Population splits according to an arbitrage condition, and a fraction moves on to a new area.
   - A new shock parameter is drawn in the location.

+---
+# Point of emphasis

+It is important that the shock dissipates, and does not instead reset.
+Otherwise, locations would be observed to continually expel migratory groups, and mass migrations would occur from all locations continually, like a branching process.

 ---
 # Formal approach (Baker, 2008):